Cebu Institute of Medicine: Awards

 On February 16, 1987, CIM was classified by the Board on Medical Education as Level IV, the highest category for medical institution.

 In April 1996, the Commission on Higher Education has identified CIM as one of the three Center of Excellence for Medicine.It earned the distinction of being the only Center of Excellence for the entire Visayas and Mindanao.

 The Commission on Higher Education has granted CIM an autonomous status in September 2001.

 The school has likewise received recognition from the Center for Higher Education (CHED) and the Philippine Accreditation of Schools, Colleges and Universities (PAASCU), the first medical school in the Visayas and Mindanao to be granted such accreditation.

 Problem-based learning methodology

 In academic year 2001–2002, the institution initially implemented the competency-based PBL approach curriculum in the first year class and became fully PBL in all three-year levels by school year 2003–2004.

 The first batch of the full PBL students graduated in April 2005 and took the board examinations that same year.

 From the first PBL class, during the August 2006 exam, 98% passed with two students topping the board examinations.

 Student performance

 From its 33 graduates in 1962, CIM has produced about 4,750 graduates as of 2009, 35 of whom graduated with honors.

-Some 110 of its graduates have placed in the top ten of the Physician's Licensure Examinations with 8 graduates garnering first place.
-Its graduates over the past 10 years obtained an average passing percentage of 93.3%,keeping CIM among the first five top medical schools in the country.

 In 2006, the passing percentage for the board exam of the first graduates of PBL was 98%.
 Thereafter, the school boasts of an exemplary track record in the Philippine medical licensure examinations with an impeccable 100% passing percentage in the last six successive board examinations.

-Velez College has been a consistent top performer in the Medical Technology, Nursing, Physical Therapy and Occupational Therapy Licensure Examinations in several years.